Irena Radović: Academic career

+Professional career

+Radović began her professional career in 2000 at the Ministry of Foreign Affairs of Montenegro while simultaneously working at the Faculty of Economics in Podgorica.

 She was appointed the Head of British Office and the representative of the British Government in Montenegro in 2003.
 Following Montenegro's proclamation of independence in 2006, she served as the Deputy to Her Majesty's Ambassador in Montenegro until February 2007, when she was affiliated with All Souls College of the University of Oxford, United Kingdom, until July 2007, when she was appointed the Deputy Minister of Foreign Affairs of Montenegro.

 In October 2010, Radović was appointed as the Ambassador of Montenegro to the Republic of France and the non-resident ambassador to the Principality of Monaco and the Principality of Andorra.
-She also served as ambassador and the permanent representative of Montenegro to the UNESCO, member of the Executive Board of UNESCO in the period 2011-2015 and the Vice-president of the General Conference of UNESCO over the period 2011–2013.
+She also served as ambassador and the permanent representative of Montenegro to the UNESCO, member of the executive board of UNESCO in the period 2011-2015 and the vice-president of the General Conference of UNESCO over the period 2011–2013.

 In the period 2011–2015, she was the personal representative of the President of Montenegro in the Permanent Council of the International Organization of Francophonie (OIF), the permanent delegate of Montenegro in the Bureau International des Expositions (BIE), and represented Montenegro in other international organizations based in Paris - OECD, OIV, OIE, BIPM, and Eutelsat.

 Irena P. Radović was appointed the Vice Governor of the Central Bank of Montenegro responsible for banking supervision pursuant to the decision of the Parliament of Montenegro as of March 2017.
 She initially joined the Bank in October 2016 as an Advisor to the Governor for Banking Supervision.
 In addition to banking supervision Ms. Radović was responsible for the supervision of non-banking financial institutions and financial consumer protection.
 In her capacity of Deputy Governor of the Central Bank she was a member of the national Financial Stability Council, an ex-officio Member of the Central Bank Council and alternate chairperson of the Investment Committee.

-Since December 2018 until her appointment to the position of Executive Director of the Investment and Development Fund of Montenegro, she was consultant for the Financial Markets International Inc. on the United States Agency for International Development (USAID) project of reform of the financial system in Bosnia and Herzegovina, with focus on strengthening the capacity for banking supervision in both entities of Bosnia and Herzegovina (BiH), introducing FINREP and assisting efforts to bring financial supervision in BiH in line with EU standards.
+Since December 2018 until her appointment to the position of executive director of the Investment and Development Fund of Montenegro, she was consultant for the Financial Markets International Inc. on the United States Agency for International Development (USAID) project of reform of the financial system in Bosnia and Herzegovina, with focus on strengthening the capacity for banking supervision in both entities of Bosnia and Herzegovina (BiH), introducing FINREP and assisting efforts to bring financial supervision in BiH in line with EU standards.